 Speed.
 Watch your speed.
 Be aware of conditions and adjust your speed to compensate for traffic and weather conditions.

 Fatigue.
 Many Soldiers begin their leave after getting off work.
 This is not a good idea because they have been up for 16 hours and are approaching the time that their body expects to be be going to sleep.
-This results in fatigue and slower reflexes and reaction time.
-Plus it dramatically increases the chances that a person will fall asleep at the wheel.
+This results in fatigue and slower reflexes and reaction time and dramatically increases the chances that a person will fall asleep at the wheel.
 Don't become a statistic.
 Don't start travel until you are well-rested.
 While driving, you should stop every 2 hours to stretch and maintain alertness.
 Limit driving to 8 hours a day.

 Don't drink and drive.
 If you do drink, make sure you have a designated driver or an alternate means of transportation available.